TonyLB/maketheworld/documentation/serviceRole.md

 7. We never enter tags, because we're not that organized.
 Click "Next: Review".

 8. Select a role name.
-AWS recommends developer-style names like *AmplifyConsoleServiceRole-AmplifyRole*, but you can all it anything you'll remember.
+AWS recommends developer-style names like *AmplifyConsoleServiceRole-AmplifyRole*, but you can call it anything you'll remember.

 9. Click "Create Role".